 The boat would be ready from 4.30pm in the afternoon for the sleep aboard.
 There is a cost of $75 per person with a minimum charge of $200.

 For up to date ferry times look at the BVI Welcome page.
 We would always recommend confirming these times directly with the ferry company a few days before you arrive as they can be subject to change!

-If you have a large group or think you might miss the last ferry- consider contacting one of the water taxis!
-They will work to your schedule, ensuring you get to the BVI without any stress!
-The customs office at the West End, Tortola is now open until 9pm!
+If you have a larger group or think you might miss the last ferry- consider arranging a water taxi!
+They will work to your schedule and can deliver you directly to our marina, ensuring you get to the BVI without any stress!

-Need to somewhere to stay the night after your charter finishes?
-Or fancy spending a few days on land, check out some of our recommendations for places to stay;
+Need somewhere to stay the night after your charter finishes?
+Or fancy spending a few days on land?
+Check out some of our recommendations for places to stay;

 Fort Burt- Just across the road from the marina where we are located!
 They usually offer a 10% discount for our guests!